tfluhr/test-project/docs/chapters/desktop-workflow.md

 1. Checking Your Windows 10 Version: There are several **versions** and **builds** of Windows 10.
 If you're not sure which version and build you have, follow these steps:_

 - Hit the Windows Key
-- Hit the "R" key
+- Type "run" to find the Run app
 - Press Enter
 - Type "winver"
 - Press Enter